 Understanding and being empathetic to each other’s financial beliefs and values makes the merging process infinitely more successful and long term happiness in the marriage more likely.

-The reality, though, is that in very few circumstances do people actually sit down and talk about this stuff in detail.
+The reality, though, is that in very few circumstances do people actually sit down and try to find out more about how their partner views this stuff in detail.
 We think this discussion is so important that its part of our Introductory Interview with new clients, and in nearly every conversation, there is a point where one spouse says “I never knew that about you!”
 In facilitating this discussion, we learn things about our clients that help us deliver advice that the client actually wants to take because it falls in line with their values.

 For example one client’s earliest memories of money involved bill collectors calling and coming to the house.
 Because of this past experience, this client has a very strong aversion to debt.
 Knowing that, when interest rates reached record lows, we did not strongly advise a refi, which would have made sense mathematically.
 But rather, we focused on advising the client in other areas where money could be saved.